 32.3.3.2 LC High Throughput (LC HT) mode

-The LC HT mode PHY shall be the same as Clause 19 (High-throughput (HT) PHY specification) and behavior specified for a HT STA shall apply to an LC STA using the LC HT PHY mode, except when the specifications in 32.3.3.2 (LC High Throughput (LC HT) mode) supersede corresponding text in Clause 19 (High-throughput (HT) PHY specification).
+The LC PHY operating in the LC HT mode shall be the same as Clause 19 (High-throughput (HT) PHY specification) and behavior specified for a HT STA shall apply to an LC STA using the LC HT mode, except when the specifications in 32.3.3.2 (LC High Throughput (LC HT) mode) supersede corresponding text in Clause 19 (High-throughput (HT) PHY specification).

-The subclause 19.3.14 20 (Regulatory requirements) does not apply to the LC HT PHY mode.
+The subclause 19.3.14 20 (Regulatory requirements) does not apply to the LC HT mode.
 For channel numbering, refer to 32.3.4 (Channel numbering).

 32.3.3.3 LC Very High Throughput (LC VHT) mode

-The LC VHT mode PHY shall be the same as Clause 21 (Very high throughput (VHT) PHY specification) and behavior specified for a VHT STA shall apply to an LC STA using the LC VHT PHY mode, except when the specifications in 32.3.3.3 (LC Very High Throughput (LC VHT) mode) supersede corresponding text in Clause 21 (Very high throughput (VHT) PHY specification).
+The LC PHY operating in the LC VHT mode shall be the same as Clause 21 (Very high throughput (VHT) PHY specification) and behavior specified for a VHT STA shall apply to an LC STA using the LC VHT mode, except when the specifications in 32.3.3.3 (LC Very High Throughput (LC VHT) mode) supersede corresponding text in Clause 21 (Very high throughput (VHT) PHY specification).

-The subclause 21.3.13 (Regulatory requirements) does not apply to the LC VHT PHY mode.
+The subclause 21.3.13 (Regulatory requirements) does not apply to the LC VHT mode.
 For channel numbering, refer to 32.3.4 (Channel numbering).

 32.3.3.4 LC High Efficiency (LC HE) mode

-32.3.5 (LC High Efficiency (LC HE) mode) specifies the PHY entity when operating the LC PHY in the LC HE mode.
-The LC HE mode is the same as Clause 27 (High Efficiency (HE) PHY specification) and behavior specified for a HE STA shall apply to an LC STA using the LC HE PHY mode, except when the specifications in 32.3.3.4 (LC High Efficiency (LC HE) mode) supersede corresponding text in Clause 27 (High Efficiency (HE) PHY specification).
+The LC PHY operating in the LC HE mode is the same as Clause 27 (High Efficiency (HE) PHY specification) and behavior specified for a HE STA shall apply to an LC STA using the LC HE mode, except when the specifications in 32.3.3.4 (LC High Efficiency (LC HE) mode) supersede corresponding text in Clause 27 (High Efficiency (HE) PHY specification).

-The subclause 27.3.24 (Regulatory requirements) does not apply to the LC HE PHY mode.
+The subclause 27.3.24 (Regulatory requirements) does not apply to the LC HE mode.
 For channel 38 numbering, refer to 32.3.4 (Channel numbering).

 …